How Parents, Teachers, and their 10 to 14 year-olds Learn to Cultivate Good Character through Engagement with the Narnia Novels by C.S. Lewis

 In Prince Caspian, we see generosity and forgiveness as the children admit to their younger sibling Lucy that they were wrong; gratitude, when Caspian respects his privilege and position; honour, as the defeated Telmarines are treated with dignity and Peter does not kill Miraz.
 Again, honour, perseverance and courage pervade the novel as adversities and adversaries are overcome.

-In the Voyage of the ‘Dawn Treader’, we see the odious Eustage, cousin of the Pevensies, transformed in the way Edmund was transformed in The Lion, the Witch and the Wardrobe.
-At the start of the novel Eustage is selfish, surly, ungrateful and truculent, and thinks of no one but himself.
+In the Voyage of the ‘Dawn Treader’, we see the odious Eustace, cousin of the Pevensies, transformed in the way Edmund was transformed in The Lion, the Witch and the Wardrobe.
+At the start of the novel Eustace is selfish, surly, ungrateful and truculent, and thinks of no one but himself.
 Eustace learns a powerful character lesson when he is transformed into a dragon and then, being freed from his reptilian existence, learns respect, friendship and kindness.
 The children courageously lead the liberation of the slaves at Narrowhaven, and the characters subsequently learn to face their fears as their quest aboard the ship approaches its conclusion.

 - The University of Leeds, School of Education